americast/resper/README.md

+# Resisting Persuasion

 Repo for analysing resistance to persuasion strategies in conversations.

+To generate data for CNN, go to `codes/` and run `python3 sent_gen_cnn.py`.
+Next, go to the corresponding repo and follow instructions.